 - How long have you been practicing?

-- scheduling availability?
+- ♂ What is your scheduling availability?

-- ☑ Do you offer online sessions?
+- Κ Do you offer online sessions?

-- you take my insurance?
+- What are your rates, and do you take my insurance?

-- between appointments?
+- What if I need to reach you between appointments?

 - What are your views on medication?

-- of treatment?
+- How long is a typical course of treatment?